Code-Institute-Submissions/sammanomar-project2/README.md

 # 4. Existing parties

-- As an employer: I want to be able to see the creative portfolio of Omar.
-- As an employee: I want to get in touch with employers.
+- As a gamer: I want to enjoy playing puzzle game with different levels of difficulty.
-- As a Customer: I want to be able to contact Omar for enquiries.
+- As a desginer: I want to impress gamers with this game

 # 5. New Users

-- As a new User: I want to know more  Omar skill-set and capabilities.
-- As a new User: I want to contact Omar for a possible job contracts.
+- As a new gamer: I want to enjoy playing puzzle game with different levels of difficulty.
-- As a new User: I want to contact Omar for enqueries.
+- As a new gamer: I want to see the latest versions of puzzle game regularly

 # 6. User Goals

-Find a job and win contracts
+impress gamers

 # 7. Requirements

 A static responsive website that incorporates the technologies I have learned so far that contains some advanced functionality.
 The development process needs to be well documented through a version controls system such as GitHub.

-Required technologies: HTML, CSS
+Required technologies: HTML, CSS, JavaScript

 # 8. Design

-As this is my first project the design has been influenced by the ”Love Running” & "Coffeeshop in Dublin" - projects.
-I gathered many ideas from various websites and compiled them interactively in this website
+I have gathered many ideas and researches from various websites and sources and compiled them interactively in this website using my own structure

 My aim has been to create a clean looking website where there is a balance between colors, images and functionality.

-Omar Samman website is a 3 pages website with two addtional links to download 1 page cv and detailed cv.
-Menu is fixed on top in order to ensure easy navigation between the pages.
+Puzzle game website is a 1 pages website. it consists of 10 different puzzle picutres along with 3 different levels of difficulty. radio button and buttons were place neatly to ensure easy navigation between different levels and images.

 # 9. Colors